Overview

 - Service Standards

-NAFDAC maintains a compendium of its regulations and guidelines on its website.
-These include its key regulations on cosmetics, foods, drugs, chemicals, herbal products, and infant formula.
+NAFDAC maintains a compendium of regulations and guidelines on its website, covering cosmetics, foods, drugs, chemicals, herbal products, and infant formula.
+Stakeholders are advised to verify regulatory changes directly with SON or NAFDAC, as the documentation may not always reflect recent updates.

 52, Lome Crescent,